pranavsindura/codeshows-contest-3/README.md

 ### Ques 4
 ![Q4](/mcq/4.jpg)

 We can divide 200 people into 2 groups of 196 people and 4 people.
 One of those 4 people can communicate with 196 so he has message of himself and 196 people.
 Now in 4 round these 4 people can share the message among themselves (How?)
 Figure out.
 Now one of those 4 people can communicate with 196 people to share the message of those 4 people.

 ### Ques 5
 ![Q5](/mcq/5.jpg)

 Since i is added 1 at first time 2 at first time how many steps does it take to reach n?
 Let us assume it takes x steps we know
 1+2+... x= x * (x+1)/2
-This must be approximately equal to n x * (x+1)/2=n;
+This must be approximately equal to n
+x * (x+1)/2=n;
 x * (x+1)=2 * n
 x^2 +x =2 * n
-X is proptional to (n)^(½)
+x is proptional to (n)^(½)

 ### Ques 6
 ![Q6](/mcq/6.jpg)

-If there is one cycle there will be infinite bcz graph has reached same node again.
+If there is one cycle there will be infinite because graph has reached same node again.
 Since this process will always result in making an power of 4 so you will never get an loop.
 You can write this code and it will never TLE for feasible n so you can get a verification.
 EX:
 3->10->5->16->8->2->1

 ### Ques 7
 ![Q7](/mcq/7.jpg)

 Answer is 0 because any number raised to power 4 mod 16 is either 0 or 1.
-So there are 10 elements so SUMMATION(a[i])%16 can be in range [0,10] but 65532%16=12 so there is no way to reach there.
+So there are 10 elements so SUMMATION(a[i])%16 can be in range [0,10] but,
+65532%16=12 so there is no way to reach there.

 ### Ques 8
 ![Q8](/mcq/8.jpg)